GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 - create new Cloud Identity account - user@gcp.eventstream.io with domain gcp.eventstream.io
 - validate domain via TXT record on AWS route 53
 - login to the cloud console at console.cloud.google.com
-- request to move billing accounts in IAM
+- request to move billing accounts in IAM or add the target user as a billing admin in the source/owner organization

 todo: caption the screencaps below